FPCC Introductory social rides.

 Our introductory rides usually take place on the first Sunday of every month, meeting at Potters Bar to leave at 9.00am.
 MEETING POINT MAP

 These rides will suit you if you’re confident cycling on the road, are used to your bike and are looking to get into group riding.
 Please bring at least one full water bottle.
-Some cash for the coffee stop, some ‘pocket food’ – energy bars, banana or whatever you prefer.
+Some cash/card for the coffee stop, some ‘pocket food’ – energy bars, banana or whatever you prefer.
 You should also have a spare inner tube, tyre levers and pump and a small multitool, these can be in a small saddlebag or your jersey pockets.
 You won’t need a bike lock and if you need a rucsac you’re carrying too much!
+Although not a rule most riders wear a helmet.

 Some ‘Basics’ for our Group introductory Rides.